Wizzpert07/Wizzpert-agents/README.md

     await ctx.connect()

     agent = Agent(
-        instructions="You are a friendly voice assistant built by LiveKit.", tools=[lookup_weather],
+        instructions="You are a friendly voice assistant built by wizzpert.", tools=[lookup_weather],
     )
     session = AgentSession(